Dua Lipa: Dress style and endorsements

 Dua Lipa has been described by the media as a fashion icon.
 For a Versace dress and Bulgari diamonds she was rated as one of the "best" dressed celebrities of the 61st Annual Grammy Awards ceremony by various media.
 For her Alexander Wang dress with 90s style, she was rated as one of the "best" dressed celebrities of the 62nd Annual Grammy Awards ceremony.
 For a Versace dress and Bulgari jewellery she was rated as one of the "best" dressed celebrities of the 63rd Annual Grammy Awards ceremony.

 She released a limited edition lip gloss called "Cremesheen Glass" in collaboration with MAC Cosmetics for its campaign called "Future Forward".
 She became the face of a perfume called "Libre" for a Yves Saint Laurent campaign launched in September 2019 for which she recorded a promo cover of the song "I'm Free" (1965) featured in advertisements for Lipa's campaigns with the brand.
 Later she was the face of a new version of the same perfume called "Libre Intense".
 She became an ambassador for the mineral water brand Évian in July 2020.
 In March 2021 she performed an a cappella of her song "Levitating" (2020) for an advertisement for the "Drink True" campaign of the brand Évian.

 In February 2024, Dua Lipa was promoted to global ambassador for YSL Beauty.
 Previously, she had been the face of the "Libre" fragrance since 2019.
 Her appointment to global ambassador followed a wipe of the YSL Beauty Instagram account.

+Since 28 May 2026, Dua Lipa recommends over 130 places to eat, sleep, and play for Service95 on Google Maps in New York, Los Angeles, London, Tokyo and elsewhere.